-I'm getting sound and video issues on my streaming device.
+I'm getting sound and video issues on my Netflix ready device.

 If you're experiencing any of the following on your game console, smart TV, Blu-ray player, or set-top box while trying to play a movie or TV show: